 GOV.UK also has details of the "two ticks" scheme for disabled people.
 Employers who adopt this initiative take a positive approach to disability, and offer interviews to all disabled applicants who meet the minimum job criteria.
 Look out for the two ticks symbol on websites and job application forms.

-Government support for disabled working Click to get info
+Government support for disabled people to find suitable work

 There are two government schemes to help you find suitable work: access to work and work choice.

 Access to work is a scheme that provides money towards the cost of equipment or support workers that can help enable you to work.
 You can find out more by reading the information on GOV.UK about access to work.